 Matthew McConaughey was also considered for Captain Jack Sparrow; they wanted the character to resemble Burt Lancaster, the star of 1952’s The Crimson Pirate.
 Considering Depp’s rendition of the character went in a very different direction, this would be an interesting choice, but McConaughey could have the energy to play a different form of the character.

 Hugh Jackman was also heavily considered, as the role was written for him.
 Screenwriter Stuart Beattie initially wrote the role with Hugh Jackman in mind, hence the name Captain Jack.
-Jackman may seem like the best alternative out of these three when it comes to mimicking a similar pirate to Depp.
+Jackman may seem like the best alternative out of these three when it comes to mimicking a pirate similar to Depp.

-All of the being said, there is also another option: no one.
+All of that being said, there is also another option: no one.
 Perhaps no one is suited to take over Johnny Depp’s Jack Sparrow, as he has created the character’s nuances to perfection.
 He is so ironically known at this point that any carbon copy would likely seem inauthentic and would be a tough sell to audiences.